 3.)
 Nuts and seeds:

 Nuts and seeds are make for excellent snacks and can be easily added to your diet.
 Not only are they bursting in essential micro-nutrients, they are also a source of each of the three macro-nutrients, containing large amounts of protein, complex carbs and healthy fat.
 High protein nuts and seeds include hemp seeds, pumpkin seeds, peanuts, almonds, pistachios, sunflower seeds, flax seeds, sesame seeds, chia seeds, cashews, and more.
 Peanuts for example, are protein-rich, full of healthful fats, and may improve heart health.
-For a vegan option and protein packed peanut butter spread, you can try our Natural Vegan High Protein Peanut Butter Spread.

 4.)
 Fresh vegetables: